-result, semantically interrelated data, that is, information, instead of simple documents, often without a semantic link between them, as in the current "web of documents" (World Wide Web Consortium, 2013b, 2015b).
+By Web of Data we extend the World Wide Web adding the Semantic Web in this new environment, where it is possible to perform queries similar to those made in databases, regardless of the type, format and source of that data, and having, as a result, semantically interrelated data, that is, information, instead of simple documents, often without semantic link between them, as in the current "Web of documents" (W3C, 2013b, 2015b).

-The Web of Data is thus directly related to point (i.) referred to in the SW definition, given the fact that the term Web of Data is used more frequently when the SW objective is mentioned (Berners-Lee, 1998; Bizer et al., 2009; Hendler et al., 2002; World Wide Web Consortium, 2017b).
-On the other hand, when there are references to "tools," "technologies," or something similar to what is exposed in point (ii.), the term Semantic Web is used instead of Web of Data (Berners-Lee et al., 2006, p.
+The Web of Data is thus directly related to point (i.) referred to in the Semantic Web definition; given the fact that the term Web of Data is used more frequently when the SW objective is mentioned (Berners-Lee, 1998; Bizer et al., 2009; Hendler et al., 2002; W3C, 2017b).
+On the other hand, when there are references to "tools", "technologies" or something similar to what is exposed in point (ii.), the term Semantic Web is used instead of Web of Data (Berners-Lee et al., 2006, p.
 108; Hendler, Shadbolt, Hall, Berners-Lee, & Weitzner, 2008, p.
-68; World Wide Web Consortium, 2015b, 2017a).
+68; W3C, 2015b, 2017a)

-Finally, the concept of Linked Data is understood as a set of procedures and rules for the publication of data on the web in order to allow the connection of the data to other data from different sources (Bizer et al., 2009).
-Although the term Linked Data can also be associated with data binding outside the web environment when we see a mention of "Semantic Web technologies," the great value of this set of procedures, rules, and associated specifications is the adaptation of the web (World Wide Web Consortium, 2017b).
+Finally, the concept of Linked Data is understood as a set of procedures and rules for the publication of data on the Web in order to allow the connection of the data to other data from different sources (Bizer et al., 2009).
+Although the term Linked Data can also be associated with data binding outside the Web environment when we see a mention to "Semantic Web technologies", the great value of this set of procedures, rules and associated specifications is the adaptation of the Web (W3C, 2017b).